Killone

 Killone (Cill Eoin) is a civil parish of County Clare, Ireland, to the southwest of Ennis.
-It is known for the ruins of Killone Abbey.
+It is known for the ruins of Killone Abbey on the grounds of Newhall House and Estate.

 Location

 Killone is in the Barony of Islands, 4 km southwest of Ennis on the road to Kildysart.

 It is 1.6 km southwest of Clareabbey.
 The parish is 6.04 by 5.23 km and covers 2314 ha.

 The parish covers most of the western screen of the head of the River Fergus estuary, and combines fertile low ground with rocky hillocks, hills, and ridges.